wesraph/Dubbatransitek/README.md

  - Fix remove button (launch music when clicked)
  - Improve music changing speed: no more reloading
  - Use ssydtomp3 instead of alltomp3 wich fix souncloud playlist import and add spotify and deezer track download
+ - Playlist music ordering with something like https://github.com/RubaXa/Sortable

  - Add docker !
 Install Dubbatransitek in a command !
 (WIP)
  - Page to edit music info (WIP)
- - Playlist music ordering with something like https://github.com/RubaXa/Sortable (WIP)

  **0.0.4:**
  - Remove the opacity fade transition (it was causing bug when seeking during the musics transition)